caiguangya/fair-topk/README.md

 The `main` branch is all you need for reproducing experimental results and the `preprocessing` branch contains codes for data preprocessing.

 ## Build
+This project can be built using either Apptainer or Docker containerization.

 ### Apptainer
 1. [Install Apptainer](https://apptainer.org/docs/admin/main/installation.html) (see [this](https://github.com/apptainer/apptainer/blob/main/INSTALL.md#apparmor-profile-ubuntu-2310) for installation on Ubuntu 23.10+)
 2. Build Apptainer image